Azure/terraform-azurerm-avm-res-communication-emailservice/examples/max/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Using large parameter set example

-This deploys the module in its simplest form.
+This instance deploys the module with most of its features enabled.

 ```hcl
 terraform {